 A split market with increased confidence for foreign brands

-While the market is growing for the country, it remains complex, inefficient and fragmented.
-Distribution in industry is difficult to apprehend since an average of 2/3 intermediaries between pharmaceutical companies and the pharmacist can be counted, justifying the high prices charged on this type of products.
+While the market is growing for the country, it remains complex, inefficient, and fragmented.
+Distribution in the industry is difficult to apprehend since an average of 2/3 intermediaries between pharmaceutical companies and the pharmacist can be counted, justifying the high prices charged on this type of product.

 Moreover, this distribution is often blamed for its lack of transparency.
 To illustrate this inefficiency, the top ten companies control only 20% of the market, when the average in this sector is around 50%.